Medium1992/wa-proxy-ros/README.md

 /container/add remote-image=ghcr.io/medium1992/wa-proxy-ros:latest interface=WaProxyRoS envlists=WaProxyRoS root-dir=/Containers/WaProxyRoS start-on-boot=yes comment="WaProxyRoS"
 ```

+The main intended scenario is local network use: clients inside your LAN connect to the container through the RouterOS veth address or through local RouterOS forwarding rules.

-Then publish the required WAN ports to the container IP with your normal RouterOS firewall/NAT rules.
+If you need access to this proxy from outside your local network, publish only the required WAN ports to the container IP with your normal RouterOS firewall/NAT rules.

 For a static public IP, use: